-Exhibit Number Description of Document 4.1 Form of Indenture (Filed herewith) 5.1 Opinion of Reeder & Simpson P.C. regarding legality of the securities being registered (Filed herewith) 5.2 Opinion of Thompson Hine LLP regarding validity of debt securities (Filed herewith) 23.1 Consent of PricewaterhouseCoopers S.A.
-(Filed herewith) 23.2 Consent of Reeder & Simpson P.C. (included in Exhibit 5.1 to this registration statement on Form F-3) 23.3 Consent of Thompson Hine LLP (included in Exhibit 5.2 to this registration statement on Form F-3) 24.1 Power of Attorney (Included on signature page)
+Number Description of Document 1.1 Form of Underwriting Agreement.
+4.1 Form of Indenture.
+5.1 Opinion of Reeder & Simpson P.C. regarding legality of the securities being registered.
+5.2 Opinion of Thompson Hine LLP regarding validity of debt securities.
+23.1 Consent of PricewaterhouseCoopers S.A.
+23.2 Consent of Reeder & Simpson P.C. (included in Exhibit 5.1 to this registration statement on Form F-3).
+23.3 Consent of Thompson Hine LLP (included in Exhibit 5.2 to this registration statement on Form F-3).
+24.1 Power of Attorney (Included on signature page).
+25.1 Statement of Eligibility on Form T-1 under the Trust Indenture Act of 1939, as amended, under the Indenture.